 What Sign Are You?

 - If you go too long without a bowel movement, the stool becomes too hard and very difficult to pass.
-A rule of thumb is not to go longer than three days.The longer you space out time between bowel movements, the harder it will be to go.
-Along with that comes some very visible signs that you are full of it (pun intended).
+A rule of thumb is don't let more than three days go by without having a bowel movement.The more time between bowel movements, the harder it will be to go.
+Along with that comes some very visible signs that you are constipated.

 - Some people will have a slightly bloated belly, while others will have a grossly bloated belly.
 This is called distension.

 - Bad breath is a telltale sign that there is some junk in the trunk that needs to come out.

 - Skin changes are often noted - skin can become either excessively dry or very oily; pale and chalky to very red.

 - Flatulence - passing gas is telling everyone you are constipated.
 If it is smelly gas, it tells you and others in your immediate vicinity that your bowel habits (and you diet) are in need of attention.